CallumHewitt/callumh.io/source/_posts/projects/seam-navigator.md

 ![A screenshot of the final application showing the stops and the route cards](seam-navigator.png)

 The tool is available at [seam-navigator.callumh.io](https://seam-navigator.callumh.io) for anyone to test out.
+The code is also available  on my GitHub at [CallumHewitt/seam-navigator](https://github.com/CallumHewitt/seam-navigator).

 Overall, this was a really fun project that was helped to make the D&D games run more smoothly when it came to navigation.
 It also taught me a lot about React and in particular about managing state between components.
 I would definitely be keen to try out react again in the future on some other projects.